Richard and Maurice McDonald: Death and legacy

-Maurice McDonald died from heart failure at his home in Palm Springs, California, on December 11, 1971, at the age of 69.
+Maurice died from heart failure at his home in Palm Springs, California, on December 11, 1971, at the age of 69.

-Richard McDonald also died from heart failure in a nursing home in Manchester, New Hampshire, on July 14, 1998, at the age of 89.
+Richard also died from heart failure in a nursing home in Manchester, New Hampshire, on July 14, 1998, at the age of 89.
 His cremains were entombed in a niche at the Mount Calvary Cemetery in Manchester.

-In the 2016 film The Founder, a biopic about Ray Kroc and his business relationship with the McDonald brothers, Richard (Dick) McDonald is played by Nick Offerman, and John Carroll Lynch portrays Maurice (Mac) McDonald.
+In the 2016 film The Founder, a biopic about Kroc and his business relationship with both Maurice and Richard, Richard (Dick) McDonald is played by Nick Offerman, and John Carroll Lynch portrays Maurice (Mac) McDonald.
 While the film achieved critical success with its compelling story, it has also been criticized for dramatizing and distorting many of the personal and business relationships between Ray Kroc and the McDonald brothers, as well as fabricating many plot points such as the powdered milkshakes.
 The McDonald brothers in fact were quite pleased with the $2.7 million deal (worth approximately $28 million in 2024), and have gone on record saying so a few years after the deal, though they were displeased at the lack of recognition they received from the new McDonald's Corporation.
-The backstory of the Golden Arches is also inaccurate in that it wasn't created by Richard McDonald, but by Stanley Clark Meston, an architect hired by the brothers.
+The backstory of the Golden Arches is also inaccurate in that it was not created by Richard McDonald, but by Stanley Clark Meston, an architect hired by the brothers.

 The site of the first McDonald's was purchased in 1998 by Albert Okura, founder of restaurant chain Juan Pollo, who moved his company's headquarters to the location and established an unofficial McDonald's museum on the site.